LazzaAU/Gpsd_data_over_MQTT/README.md

 ```
 nano /home/pi/gpsdata.py
 ```
-- Line 18 says "configure these". so in the block of code below that add your MQTT broker address, username/password if required and port.
-NOTE: if you dont use mqtt username and passsword the comment both thos lines with a # in the front of them.
+- Line 18 says "configure these".
+So in the block of code below that,
+  - add your MQTT broker address,
+  -  username/password if required
+  -  and change the port if required.

+ **NOTE**: If you don't use mqtt username and passsword then comment both those lines with a # in the front of each of them.
-- Change or leave caravan_gps_receiver as the value for "deviceName" to suit your needs. but remeber what you used for later.
+  - Change (or leave "caravan_gps_receiver") as the value for "deviceName" to suit your needs. but remember what you used for later HA configuration.

-**TIP** - Throughout the code, Lines starting with # are comments to assist working out what the relevant code does.
+**TIP** - `Throughout the code, Lines starting with # are comments to assist working out what the relevant code does.`

 **TIP #2**:
-Print messages in this code won't display during a cron task.
-To see print messages run this file manually from the command line.
+`Print messages in this code won't display during a cron task.
+To see print messages run this file manually from the command line`.
 EG: `python3 gpsdata.py`

-## Home Assistant set up in configuration.yaml ##
+## Home Assistant set up in the configuration.yaml ##
 - Add the below to your configuration.yaml (home assistant versions 2022.6.9 ? and upwards )

 mqtt: